Consuming Fennel Seeds (Saunf) During Pregnancy

 - Side Effects of Eating Fennel Seeds While Pregnant

-- Does Fennel in Pregnancy Lead to Miscarriage?
+- Does Consuming Fennel Seeds During Pregnancy Lead to a Miscarriage?

-A fennel seed is an aromatic, anise- flavoured herb which looks brown or green when fresh and turns dull grey when it ages.
+Fennel seeds are aromatic and flavoured herbs which look brown or green when fresh and turn dull grey when they age.
 The seeds are derived from a plant which was originally found in Europe.
 The plant belongs to the parsley family and has fluffy leaves.
 This herb is commonly found in our kitchens and is known for its medicinal properties.
-It is popularly known as ‘saunf’ and most of us consume it as a mouth freshener besides using it in cooking.
+It is popularly known as ‘saunf’ and most of us consume it as a mouth freshener, besides using it in cooking.
 It has been proven to be beneficial for tooth pain and gum issues, apart from having several other health benefits such as aiding digestion.
-Consuming saunf in pregnancy can help reduce nausea and address issues related to digestion.

-Fennel seeds are packed with a nice aroma and are slightly sweet.
-If they are added to food while cooking they work as a flavouring agent and impart a subtle flavour to the dish.
-You can consume it in the form of tea as well, or chew some raw after a meal.
-While fennel agrees with most people, make sure you avoid it if you are allergic to celery, carrot or mugwort because it might cause a reaction.
-It is advisable to check with your doctor or dietician before you include fennel in your pregnancy diet.
+If you are allowed to have fennel seeds during pregnancy, there are a few ways you can consume them.
+Fennel seeds have a nice aroma and are slightly sweet.
+If they are added to foods while cooking, they work as a flavouring agent and impart a subtle flavour to the dish.
+You can consume them in the form of tea as well, or chew some raw after a meal.
+It is always advisable to check with your doctor or dietician before you include fennel seeds in your pregnancy diet.

-The Food and Drug Administration of the United States has not regulated the use of herbal teas including fennel tea during pregnancy.
+The Food and Drug Administration of the United States has not regulated the use of herbal teas, including fennel tea, during pregnancy.
 When we say that herbs and herbal tea blends are not regulated by the US Food and Drug Administration, it means that the herbs do not undergo the same level of scrutiny as over-the-counter and prescription drugs.
-Note that this does not mean that the FDA advises against consumption of herbal teas.
+Note that this does not mean that the FDA advises against the consumption of herbal teas.

 To be safe, you can have fennel tea once in a while when you are pregnant.
 However, you may want to check with your gynaecologist before you do so.